 As with any new medical procedure or technique, it takes time for both the medical community to embrace it, and for patients to trust it.
 Whilst many liked the idea of fat transfer, the actual reality of how successful the procedure actually was, has been its biggest hurdle to overcome.
 It has also taken a while for the surgeon insurance companies to add fat transfer as a procedure that the surgeons were covered for.
 However that changed earlier this year and most surgeons who perform the procedure are now covered.

-More natural option
+Fat Transfer is a More natural option

 More and more women are also recognising that putting a foreign object such as an implant into their bodies, may not be the best thing for them long term.
 So fat transfer is not only a more natural option, it also gives a more natural looking result.
 Another advantage of fat transfer is that it doesn’t need replacing at any point like implants often do.